Botanical Field Trips

 Please dress in layers, wear boots or shoes you can hike in and bring food and water.
 You may also want to bring a hat, sunscreen, binoculars, cameras, plant list and useful references such as Kern County Flora and the Jepson Manual.
 We recommend wearing long pants and long sleeve shirts.

-Please note that if your or your party’s plans change and you can’t attend, it is critical for safety and planning purposes that you call or e-mail the contact person and let them know you will not be there.
+Please note that if you or your party can’t attend, it is critical for safety and planning purposes that you call or email the contact person and let them know you will not be there.
+Someone else may want to take your place.

 All participants are required by CNPS to sign a release of liability waiver.